WojtekSza/File-Storage-Service/README.md

     return names;
 }
 ```
-To set UPLOAD functions we will need modify Save methoed in in BlobStorage.cs as follows:<br>
+To set UPLOAD functions we will need modify Save method in in BlobStorage.cs as follows:<br>
 ```
 public Task Save(Stream fileStream, string name)
 {